KJwalker3D/miniMap/README.md

 ## Copyright info

 This scene is protected with a standard MIT licence.
 See the terms and conditions in the [LICENSE](/LICENSE) file.

+## Credits

+Special thanks to Lastraum, who created the code for 3D text used in this project, originally released in this open-source [repository](https://github.com/last-slice/game-expo-2024).